p2635/course-plain-lang-01/README.md

 - The page design is horrible on page 2, there are no headings.
 Page 1 has way more headings for easy skimming.
 - I know it would take at least 2 or 3 times longer to read page 2, because there are no headings.
 - There was actually a link in sample page 1 as well, but I didn't notice it the first time.
 It is more noticeable on page 2 because it's at the top.

+# Exercise four: a structured overview

+Below is a jumbled paragraph about a common North American breakfast food.

+Try to unscramble the information and draft an outline of appropriate headings that could help to structure this information in a more logical and helpful way.

+> Toast is most commonly eaten with butter or margarine spread over it, and may be served with preserves, spreads, or other toppings in addition to or instead of butter.
+You may need more slices because it is so good.
+Later, simple devices were created to toast bread in the fire, such as wire frames to cook the toast more evenly.
+Some sandwiches, such as the BLT, call for toast to be used rather than bread.
+The practice of toasting bread became popular in the Roman Empire.
+Toast with jam or marmalade is popular.
+The word “toast” actually comes from the Latin “tostum,” which means “to burn or scorch.”
+You will need a toaster and a slice of bread.
+Toast is  considered by many to be delicious!
+The first breads were likely toasted by laying them in front of the fire on a hot stone.
+Toast is a common breakfast food.

+## My answers (unscrambling then creating groups):

+- About Toast
+  - Toast is a common breakfast food.
+  - Toast is considered by many to be delicious!
+- What can you eat with it
+  - Toast is most commonly eaten with butter or margarine spread over it, and may be served with preserves, spreads, or other toppings in addition to or instead of butter.
+  - Toast with jam or marmalade is popular.
+  - Some sandwiches, such as the BLT, call for toast to be used rather than bread.
+  - You will need a toaster and a slice of bread.
+  - You may need more slices because it is so good.
+- History of Toast
+  - The word “toast” actually comes from the Latin “tostum,” which means “to burn or scorch.”
+  - The practice of toasting bread became popular in the Roman Empire.
+  - The first breads were likely toasted by laying them in front of the fire on a hot stone.
+  - Later, simple devices were created to toast bread in the fire, such as wire frames to cook the toast more evenly.